Aniket-pd/Spotlight-Search/DESIGN_SYSTEM.md

 - `.spotlight-subfilter` and `.spotlight-subfilters-action-button` use the pill radius token and accent soft states.
 - Primary CTAs (AI organizer, history assistant submit) always use the accent gradient (accent → accent-strong) with the shared drop shadow.
 - Counts or metadata chips should use `--spotlight-color-accent-soft` background with primary text.
+- Use `--spotlight-button-gradient`, `--spotlight-button-gradient-success`, and `--spotlight-button-gradient-error` for accent CTAs so states remain visually consistent across components.
+- `--spotlight-focus-ring-subtle` keeps pill focus-visible states uniform across filters and chips.

 ### Results list
 - Rows highlight with `--spotlight-result-hover` / `--spotlight-result-active` and never change typography weight.
 - Titles rely on `--spotlight-color-text-primary`, URLs on `--spotlight-color-text-tertiary`, and timestamps on `--spotlight-color-text-quiet`.
 - Command results tint chips using accent soft tokens.
 Web-search URLs switch to the accent color to signal outbound actions.
+- Download result affordances use semantic tokens (`--spotlight-result-download-icon-bg`, `--spotlight-download-*`) for icon fills and status tags.
+Reference these instead of hard-coded rgba values to keep light/dark themes in sync.

 ### Panels (AI summaries, history assistant)
 - Panels use `--spotlight-surface-panel` and `--spotlight-surface-panel-border` with inset 1px highlights for glass depth.